How Rent-to-Own Works

 What is rent-to-own?

-A rent-to-own agreement is an arrangement in which you rent a house for a set period of time and then buy it after that period ends.
-You and your landlord agree on a fair purchase price for the property, and at the end of your lease, you can buy the house for that price.
+A rent-to-own agreement is an arrangement in which you rent a house for a set period of time.
+Then buy it after that period ends.
+You and your landlord agree on a fair purchase price for the property.
+And at the end of your lease, you can buy the house for that price.

 What types of rent-to-own contracts are available?